How to create a USB recovery flash drive for Windows 10

 A UAC (User Account Control) prompt appears, asking if you allow Recovery Media Creator to make changes to your computer.

-Click or tap Yes to start Recovery Media Creator and continue the process.
+Click or tap Yes to start Recovery Media Creator.

-How To Create A Windows 10 Recovery Drive With Recovery Media Creator
+2. Create a Windows 10 Recovery Drive

-Select the drive on which you want the recovery tools to be saved on and click or tap Next.
-You will receive a warning message that everything on the drive will be erased.
-This is your last chance to save the data found on it.
+You receive a warning message that everything on the drive is going to be erased.
+This is your last chance to save the data on it.
 When you are ready to start the process, click or tap Create.

 Now the drive is formatted, and the system recovery tools are copied on it.
 This process could take up to 10-15 minutes if you are also copying Windows 10 system files.
 This also depends on the speed of your recovery drive.
 We recommend that you use a fast USB 3 flash drive or external hard disk.
 It makes the process faster.

 When the recovery drive is created, you are informed about it.
 Click or tap Finish, and that's it.

 You now have a recovery drive which can get you out of trouble if Windows 10 decides not to listen to you anymore.